Democracy · Ecological Sustainability · Social & Economic Justice · Peace & Non-violence

 Receive newsletter & campaign updates

-Simon is a resident of Federal.
-He is married with two children.
+Simon and his family reside in Federal.
 His goal is to support the youth of the Shire to have a voice and a place within the overall vision of the Shire.
 With many challenges ahead, he is determined to provide leadership to ensure our Shire truly embraces sustainable living, working and social practises, while embracing the diverse and unique cultural flavour of the area.

 Phone: 0435 646 365